-Many music acts now focus on the festival circuit rather than organise their own tours, as it is a more cost-effective way to engage with fans.
+Many kinds of music acts now focus on the festival circuit rather than organizing their own tours, as it is a more cost-effective way to engage with fans.

 With more than 100 stages there is something to suit every taste, from music acts you have never heard before to the biggest superstars on the planet.